m-joshi-77/m-joshi-77.github.io/_posts/2024-11-20-Stable-Diffusion:-Discussion-and-Comparison-with-GAN.md

 ## Conclusion

-Stable Diffusion is a significant leap in generative modeling, addressing the shortcomings of GANs while unlocking new applications in high-quality image synthesis, text-to-image generation, and more.
-By integrating concepts like VAEs and diffusion processes, it ensures robust, stable, and diverse outputs, making it a game-changer in the field of AI.
+Stable Diffusion is a significant leap in generative modeling, addressing the shortcomings of GANs while unlocking new applications in high-quality image synthesis, text-to-image generation.
+By integrating concepts like VAEs and diffusion processes, it ensures robust, stable, and diverse outputs.